10 Gambits Every Chess Player Should Know: A Comprehensive Guide

 Cult Status:

-• Has a devoted fanbase and an enormous body of tactical traps.
+Has a dedicated fanbase, and an incredibly vast repertoire of tactical traps.

 1.e4 e5 2.Nf3 Nf6 3.Nxe5 Nc6